jarviscanada/jarvis_data_eng_DeepakElango/README.md

 ## Highlighted Projects
+**UberEarningsCalculator Database Repository** [[GitHub](https://github.com/deelango/UberEarningsCalculator)]: Currently designing an application that would take input of the number of hours worked, kms driven, total money earned, and total money spent on gas for any particular date for me doing uber.
+It will record the data in a PostgreSQL database which I can use later to analyze if me doing uber is profittable from a business standpoint.

 **Virtual Resume (Template)**: Currently designing a personal website from scratch that will feature a virtual resume.
 In addition to past projects, awards, and experiences, it will include a login system that will make each user experience unique.
 The project is being designed and implemented with *HTML5, CSS3, JavaScript, jQuery, PHP, SQL, Adobe Photoshop CS2, ATOM*.

 **Java Alarm Clock**: Created a 12-hour AM/PM alarm clock that was built by using BlueJ's IDE in Java.
 I implemented an unique feature that would allow the user to add personalized messages with each alarm.